tradle/pack-models/README.md

     -d: Directory containing the models.
     -l: List of languages to translate into (default: English if unspecified).
     -m: Domain name (default: the name of the configuration directory).

+The translation process generates a file named dictionary_[language].json, where [language] corresponds to the target language code (e.g., dictionary_fr.json for French).

+The resulting file will be stored in the S3.